schilkp/schilkp.github.io/content/projects/FetsNCrosses/index.md

 connected to the PC.
 I also developed a small python script that plays every single possible game of Tic-Tac-Toe against the engine (there aren't that many!) and confirmed that the engine never loses.

+## Notes

+In case it is not already obvious, efficiency and sensibility were not a top priority when working on this project.
+I am sure there are more efficient flip-flop designs or implementations with fewer transistors, especially by building composite gates that combine `NAND` and `NOR` gates, but I don't really care :)

 ## Links
 - 📁 [Repo](https://github.com/schilkp/Fets_and_Crosses)